The Dark Side of Gravity: Effects of discontinuities

-The Pioneer anomaly in our framework is obviously an LPI in time violation (thus an SEP violating effect), so the simple superposition of the background and perturbation readable in DG's solution might be in conflict with the usual tests of LPI in time expressed as a variation of the gravitational constants G which relative variations are now constrained at a level much lower than $H_0$.
+The Pioneer anomaly in our framework is obviously a Local Position Invariance ("position in time") violation so the simple superposition of the background and perturbation readable in DG's solution might be in conflict with the usual tests of LPI in time constraining variations of the gravitational constant G at a much lower level than $H_0$.
 These tests were performed in the inner part of the solar system.
-We shall reconsider this issue later after a careful study of the behaviour of an atom in the DG background field to prove that if planet trajectories and our local refence atomic rods and clocks are in the same background there is no detectable effect at all, and therefore no conflict with constraints on the time variation of G. We are mainly concerned here with the effect on the outer solar system trajectories with respect to our local clocks which are not in the same background.
-We find that the apparant effect of reduction of the outer planet period is too small to be detected since the outer planet trajectories were not monitored by accurate Doppler or Laser Ranging methods but simply by following their visual position in the sky.
-By far, the best precision on the pericenter precession according Ref. \cite{Io2} were a 0.036 Arcsec/century for Jupiter to be compared with the 0.0024 Arcsec/(10years) expected in DG from 1997 to 2007 if, as we believe, the discontinuity was between the earth and Jupiter during that period (planet and our earth clocks not in the same background).
+We shall reconsider this issue later after a careful study of the behaviour of an atom in the DG background field to prove that if planet trajectories and our local reference atomic rods and clocks are in the same background there is no detectable effect at all, and therefore no conflict with constraints on the time variation of G. We are mainly concerned here with the effect on the outer solar system trajectories with respect to our local clocks if these are not in the same background.
+We find that the expected apparant effect of reduction of the outer planet period is too small to be detected since the outer planet trajectories were not monitored by accurate Doppler or Laser Ranging methods but simply by following their visual position in the sky.
+By far, the best precision on the pericenter precession according to Ref. \refcite{Io2} were a 0.036 Arcsec/century for Jupiter to be compared with the 0.0024 Arcsec/(10years) expected in DG from 1997 to 2007 if, as we can suspect, there was a single discontinuity of the background between the earth and Jupiter during that period implying that the Jupiter orbit and our Earth clocks were not in the same background.